Contractors have been able to get a mortgage using just their contract rate for some time.

 Instead, lenders who welcome contractors insist that they apply through selected mortgage intermediaries.
 In English, that means going through a specialist broker, not direct on the High Street.

 How do contractors gain access to a specialist mortgage broker?

-Beneath each, you’ll find a brief overview of the criteria unique to that lender.
-If one piques your interest, there’s a link to that lender’s dedicated criteria for you to follow.
+Beneath each of the lenders below, you’ll find a brief overview of their unique criteria.
+If one piques your interest, follow the link to discover a more in-depth review.

 It was Halifax who first enabled contractors to get a mortgage based on their contract rate.
 At first, the lender only offered those mortgages to IT contractors.

 That changed in May 2013 when a seismic change in direction saw them open their doors to all contractors.

 Halifax underwriters still give IT contractors preference today: there’s no minimum income for them.
 A contractor from any other industry must earn at least £312.50/day to qualify.

 Halifax uses 48 weeks to work out a contractor’s annualised income.
 Over that year, an applicant cannot have more than six weeks between contracts.

 The contract must also have 4–6 weeks left to run; if not, the contractor must get an extension.